ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/querying/how-to-stream-query-results.java.markdown

 # Stream Query Results

+RavenDB supports __streaming data__ from the server to the client.
+Streaming is useful when processing a large number of results.

+The data streamed can be a result of a dynamic query, a static index query, or just filtered by a prefix.

-Query results can be streamed using the `stream` method from the `advanced` session operations.
+To stream results, use the `stream` method from the `advanced` session operations.

-The query can be issued using either a static index, or it can be a dynamic one where it will be handled by an auto index.
+---

+{PANEL: Streaming overview}

+* __Immediate processing__:
+  Neither the client nor the server holds the full response in memory.
+  Instead, as soon as the server has a single result, it sends it to the client.
+  Thus, your application can start processing results before the server sends them all.

+* __No tracking__:
-Streaming query results does Not support the following:
+  The stream results are Not tracked by the session.
+  Changes made to the resulting entities will not be sent to the server when _saveChanges_ is called.

-   * Requesting the query to [WaitForNonStaleResults](../../../client-api/session/querying/how-to-customize-query#waitfornonstaleresults).
+* __A snapshot of the data__:
+  The stream results are a snapshot of the data at the time when the query is computed by the server.
+  Results that match the query after it was already processed are Not streamed to the client.

+* __Query limitations:__:

+    * A streaming query does not wait for indexing by design.
+      So calling [waitForNonStaleResults](../../../client-api/session/querying/how-to-customize-query#waitfornonstaleresults) is Not supported and will result in an exception.

-   * Using [Include](../../../client-api/session/loading-entities#load-with-includes) to load a related document to the session while querying.
+    * Using [include](../../../client-api/session/loading-entities#load-with-includes) to load a related document to the session in a streaming query is Not supported.

+{PANEL/}

 ## Syntax